brbtavares/quant-tools/README.md

 ## 🚀 About the Project

-Quantbr Core is the high-performance engine behind the Quantbr trading platform — built in Rust with modularity, speed and flexibility in mind.
-Designed for professional and institutional use, but open for everyone.
+**Quantbr Core** is the high-performance engine behind the Quantbr trading platform — written in Rust with modularity, speed, and flexibility in mind.
+Designed for professional and institutional use, but open to the community.

+---

 ## 🧱 Features

 - ⚡ High-performance core in Rust
-- 🧩 Modular design (data ingestion, execution, analytics, UI integration)
+- 🧩 Modular architecture (execution, analytics, integration)
-- 🔌 Easy integration with exchanges (via WebSocket, REST, FIX)
+- 🔌 Pluggable connectivity (WebSocket, REST, FIX, etc.)
-- 📊 Future-ready for backtesting, visualization, and real-time analytics
+- 📊 Ready for backtesting, visualization, and live analytics
-- 🧑‍💻 Open-source and community-driven
+- 🧑‍💻 Open-source, community-driven, and extensible

+---

 ## 📦 Getting Started